datacarpentry/astronomy-python/episodes/06-photo.md

 The x-axis shows the difference in apparent magnitude between the g and i filters, which indicates color.

-Stars with lower values of (g-i) are brighter in g-band than in i-band, compared to other stars, which means they are bluer.
+Stars with lower values of (g-i) are "bluer" since they are brighter in the g-band than in the i-band, compared to other stars.
+To a first order approximation, the color of a star is related to the star's temperature, with bluer stars indicating higher temperatures and redder stars indicating lower temperatures.
+An important second order effect involves the metallicity, or the amount of metals (elements heavier than helium, in this case) that are present in a star's atmosphere.
+Higher metallicity leads to redder stars and lower metallicity leads to bluer stars.

-Stars in the lower-left quadrant of this diagram are less bright than the others, and have lower metallicity, which means they are [likely to be older](http://spiff.rit.edu/classes/ladder/lectures/ordinary_stars/ordinary.html).
+Stars in the lower-left quadrant of this diagram are faintest and bluest suggesting they are have lower metallicity than the other stars, which means they are [likely to be older](http://spiff.rit.edu/classes/ladder/lectures/ordinary_stars/ordinary.html).

-Since we expect the stars in GD-1 to be older than the background stars, the stars in the lower-left are more likely to be in GD-1.
+Since we expect the stars in GD-1 to be older than the foreground and background stars, and farther away, the stars in the lower-left are more likely to be in GD-1.

 With the photometry we downloaded from the PanSTARRS table into `candidate_df` we can now recreate this plot.